Alchus/scout-stuff/03-Second-Class.md

 ```
 * ✅ 7/15/2022

-*All of this applies to middle latitudes of the northern hemisphere only.*
+*All of this applies to middle latitudes of the northern hemisphere, but not necessarily to arctic or tropical latitudes.*

 **Day**: